idanariav/personal-website-docusaurus/docs/books/clear-thinking-book.md

 #### Margin of Safety

-Since [Prediction](/notes/prediction.md) is very hard, and we tend to be loss averse, it's better to have a margin of safety.
+Since Prediction is very hard, and we tend to be loss averse, it's better to have a margin of safety.
 To be prepared for the worst case scenario such that we don't end up ruined.
 Diversifying your stock portfolio is one example. **While it will feel sub optimal or redundant when everything is good, it will be valuable if/when things go wrong, and they always do**.

-One way of creating a margin of safety is to [Pivot](/notes/pivot.md), to make small experiments before diving head first to gather more information and live the consequences of that decision.
+One way of creating a margin of safety is to Pivot, to make small experiments before diving head first to gather more information and live the consequences of that decision.
 Like shadowing a doctor for a day before committing to years of medical school.
 Another is to give yourself pause between deciding and acting.
 For example to decide to do something, yet start it the next day, i.e "to sleep on it" and see how it feels.

-Set up [trip wires](/notes/decision-points.md) so that you will know when you have to stop and reevaluate before the costs become too high, because it's easier to plan for disaster beforehand when you're not drawn by the allure of "just one more try" that could be destructive, like a gambler trying to win back his debt.
+Set up trip wires so that you will know when you have to stop and reevaluate before the costs become too high, because it's easier to plan for disaster beforehand when you're not drawn by the allure of "just one more try" that could be destructive, like a gambler trying to win back his debt.

 #### Learning from Your Decisions

 **We have to learn from our mistakes not only because they usually hold valuable lessons, but also because they can help us understand which of our successes are the result of luck, which happens more than we think**.
-Since luck has such a huge effect on our results, we should focus on the process that has lead to our decision, rather than it's consequence [post-mortem](/notes/post-mortem.md).
+Since luck has such a huge effect on our results, we should focus on the process that has lead to our decision, rather than it's consequence Post-mortem.

-To be able to review the process, we have to document what was the logic behind our thinking and which information was available at that time because otherwise we might retroactively fail due to the [Curse of Knowledge](/notes/curse-of-knowledge.md), believing we had thought differently [Unbiased brainstorming](/notes/unbiased-brainstorming.md).
-Documenting our thoughts can also expose our gaps of knowledge [Feynman Technique](/notes/feynman-technique.md) and help others to understand us better, either to give us feedback or to learn from us.
-It creates [Transparency](/notes/transparency.md) for the decision making process.
+To be able to review the process, we have to document what was the logic behind our thinking and which information was available at that time because otherwise we might retroactively fail due to the Curse of Knowledge, believing we had thought differently Unbiased brainstorming.
+Documenting our thoughts can also expose our gaps of knowledge Feynman Technique and help others to understand us better, either to give us feedback or to learn from us.
+It creates Transparency for the decision making process.

 :::note[Learn from Your Decisions]